 - The one-leg stand

-DWI Breath & Blood Tests
+DWI Breath & Blood Tests in Texas

 In addition to Standardized Field Sobriety Tests, police officers often demand drivers to offer up a breath or blood sample.
 In the breath test, a breathalyzer will test the chemical makeup of your breath, assuming that taking a sample of the “deep lung” or alveolar air will directly correlate to the percentage of alcohol in your bloodstream, which is not necessarily true for many people.